DHTMLX/docs-kanban/docs/guides/initialization.md

 });
 ```

-If you want to create the widget together with its *Toolbar*, you need to initialize it separately using the **kanban.Toolbar** constructor.
+If you want to create the widget along with its *Toolbar*, you need to initialize it separately using the **kanban.Toolbar** constructor.
 It also takes two parameters:

 - an HTML container (the ID of the HTML container)
 - an object with configuration properties.